 Under capitalism, most people are forced to sell their labor in order to survive.
 This means working.
 A lot.
 For those lucky enough to have acquired property, the working becomes a lot less.
 Owning a house means you don’t have to work to pay your rent.
 Owning a company means a bunch of other people (employees) are doing a lot of the work for you, while you reap the rewards (profits) of their labor.
 Seriously, no business will ever hire extra staff unless it expects those staff to contribute to the bottom line.

-So yes, there are those who have property and money and all the privileges of our modern society.
+So yes, there are those who have property, and money, and all the privileges of our modern society.
 And yes, those people have time to work out, eat healthy all the time and take holidays to sunny destinations during the winter.
 Of course they look good and stay in shape all-year-round.
 But for most of us, getting in shape will always be a struggle against the odds and we shouldn’t blame ourselves too harshly when we fail to meet our fitness goals.
 The odds can be overcome, however, and with calisthenics you can try to do so without adding a gym membership to your list of monthly expenses.

-So, next time you feel bad for not being in shape, while at work in your low-paid job, struggling to pay-off you student debt and care for your aging parents at the same time, just remember its the system, silly!
+So, next time you feel bad for not being in shape, while at work in your low-paid job, struggling to pay-off you student debt and care for your ageing parents at the same time, just remember its the system, silly!
 Do what you can with the time and resources you have.
 And for the rest, get politically active and start campaigning for a fair society where we all have the time to workout and the resources to ‘eat clean’.